List-Decodable Sparse Mean Estimation via Difference-of-Pairs Filtering: Preliminaries

 Our algorithm succeeds whenever the uncorrupted samples have \emph{certifiably bounded moments} in $k$-sparse directions, defined as in~\cite{DKKPP22}: \begin{definition}[$(M,t,d)$-Certifiably Bounded Moments in $k$-Sparse Directions] Let $Q := \{v_1,\dots$ $, v_n, z_1, \dots, z_n\}$ and $\ak$ $:= \{ z_i^2 = z_i\}_{i \in [n]}$ $ \cup \{v_i z_i = v_i\}_{i \in [n]}$ $\cup \Set{ \sum_{i=1}^n z_i = k } \cup \Set{\sum_{i=1}^n v_i^2 = 1 }.$ For an $M>0 $ and even $t \in \N$, a distribution $D$ with mean $\mu$ satisfies \emph{$(M,t,d)$ certifiably bounded moments in $k$-sparse directions} if

 \end{definition} The definition of $\ak$ is based on the fact that a vector $v= (v_1,\dots,v_n)$ is $k$-sparse if and only if there exists $z = (z_1,\dots,z_n)$ such that $v,z$ satisfy $\ak$.

 We will use the following lemma proved in~\cite{DKKPP22} to bound the number of samples it takes to certify bounded moments in $k$-sparse directions.
 Although this is stated for subexponential distributions, it requires only that the distribution has bounded $t^2 \log(n)$ moments in the standard basis directions (see \Cref{lem:basic_linf_consc-full}).
+The lemma proves a bound for the square of the moment, but, given \Cref{prop:unsquare}, this implies the bound without the squares, as used in \Cref{def:bounded-moments-k-sparse}.

 \begin{restatable}[\cite{DKKPP22}]{lemma}{SamplingPreserves} Let $D$ be a distribution over $\mathbb{R}^n$ with mean $\mu$.
 Suppose that $D$ has $c$-sub-exponential tails in the standard basis directions around $\mu$ for a constant $c$ and that $\ak \sststile{O(t)}{Q} \E_{X \sim D} \Brac{\iprod{v, X-\mu}^t}^2 \leq M^2$.
 Let $S= \{X_1, \ldots, X_m\}$ be a set of $m$ i.i.d.\ samples from $D$, $D'$ be the uniform distribution over $S$, and $\overline{\mu}:=\E_{X \sim D'}[X]$.
 If $m > C (t k (\log n))^{5 t} \max(1,M^{-2})$ for a sufficiently large constant $C$, then with probability at least $0.9$ we have the following: \begin{enumerate} \item $\ak \sststile{O(t)}{Q} \E_{X \sim D'} \Brac{\iprod{v, X-\overline{\mu}}^t}^2 \leq 8M^2$. \item $\iprod{ v,\overline{\mu} -\mu } \leq {M^{1/t}}/{\alpha^{6/t}}$ for every $k$-sparse unit vector $v$. \end{enumerate} \end{restatable}